Senso-Care/Unstacker/ReadMe.md

 Unstacker is a project from the Senso Care team.
 It's goal is to read messages from a MQ Server implementing the MQTT protocol and insert them into a database.

+## Checkout project

+Use `git clone --recurse-submodules git@github.com:Senso-Care/Unstacker.git` to checkout the project including submodules ! (you will miss the interface.proto file if you don't)

+https version: `git clone --recurse-submodules https://github.com/Senso-Care/Unstacker.git`

 ## Build local
 To build unstacker you need Go, Protoc, Protoc-gen-go